h2oai/qcon2015/04-standalone-app/README.md

 ```

 ## Exercise
-  - try to re-implement Ham Or Spam example or Ask Craig example as standalone application
+  - Try to re-implement Ham Or Spam example or Ask Craig example as standalone application

 ## Points to remember
-  - how to develop standalone Spark/Sparkling application
+  - How to develop standalone Spark/Sparkling standalone application
-  - how to deploy Spark application
+  - How to deploy Spark application on Spark cluster.
-  - how to reference a Spark cluster
+  - How to reference a Spark cluster